samberthol/bigquery-machinelearning/README.md

 ## Components
 This project mainly relies on Google Cloud [BigQuery](https://cloud.google.com/bigquery/docs/introduction).
 It uses a copy of `bigquery-public-data.thelook_ecommerce` locally in the newly created project to host views and models.

-We also use Vertex AI for Generative AI and use the `text-bison` model as an LLM to generate article descriptions.
+We also use [Vertex AI](https://cloud.google.com/bigquery/docs/reference/standard-sql/bigqueryml-syntax-create-remote-model) for Generative AI and use the `text-bison` remote model as an LLM to generate article descriptions.

 ## Setup